 Previous Installment: Dreams

 the tale which began with Takeoff

-, and continued with Shopping Trip Parts I. through IV
+and continued with Shopping Trip

-To Square 1
+and Back To Square 1

-.
 All prior installments should be read before this page, as that

 may help to render the following events marginally less obscure.

 This installment was also very kindly provided to us by

 Professor Johann Schnarchhund of Miskatonic University.

 Johann again assures us that this first person account, narrated

 by Isis Resillechat, is very much as it was received by his

 the Iemy Papers

 Hello again, Taurina!

 Since I last wrote, I've learned a whole lot about the Russian

-It was a lot of work, but Mince and I -- and Dad and Nim-nim -- patched
+It was a lot of work, but Mince and I -- and Dad and Nim-nim --

-network.
+into the phone network.
 And then we all sat here in orbit and

 listened for a while, but I don't know much Russian, so it really

 wasn't exactly gripping.
 And besides, even if they'd been speaking

 English, there wouldn't have been much to listen to.